imaximix/structure-interpretation-programs/Chapter1.md

-1. Building Abstractions with Procedures
+Building Abstractions with Procedures

+**Computational Processes** are abstract beings that live inside our computers.

+As *Processes* evolve they manipulate abstract things called **Data**.
+Their evolution is directed by a pattern of rules called a **Program**.
+*People create programs to direct processes*